DSStoffer/dsstoffer.github.io/Rtoot.md

 ```

 When you use `read.table` or similar, you create a data frame.
-In this case, if you want to list (or use) the second variate, `V2`, you could use
+In this case, if you want to print or use the second variate, `V2`, you could use
  ```r
 dummy$V2
  [1] 2 0